sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

-Vision-Language Models (VLMs), such as GPT-4V <d-cite key="2023GPT4VisionSC"></d-cite> or LLaVA <d-cite key="liu2023visual,liu2023improved,liu2024llavanext,li2024llavaonevision"></d-cite>, have achieved remarkable success across a wide range of tasks, including including Image Captioning <d-cite key="vinyals2014show"></d-cite>, Visual Question Answering (VQA)  <d-cite key="agrawal2015vqa"></d-cite>, and Multimodal Reasoning <d-cite key="NEURIPS2022_11332b6b"></d-cite>.
+Vision language Models (VLMs), such as GPT-4V <d-cite key="2023GPT4VisionSC"></d-cite> or LLaVA <d-cite key="liu2023visual,liu2023improved,liu2024llavanext,li2024llavaonevision"></d-cite>, have achieved remarkable success across a wide range of tasks, including including Image Captioning <d-cite key="vinyals2014show"></d-cite>, Visual Question Answering (VQA)  <d-cite key="agrawal2015vqa"></d-cite>, and Multimodal Reasoning <d-cite key="NEURIPS2022_11332b6b"></d-cite>.
 These advancements have driven innovation in diverse fields, such as virtual assistants <d-cite key="wu2023visual"></d-cite>, autonomous robotics <d-cite key="driess2023palme"></d-cite>, and medical diagnostics <d-cite key="singhal2023towards"></d-cite>.
 However, despite their rapid adoption, the internal mechanisms of these models remain largely opaque, raising significant concerns about their reliability, robustness, and interpretability—particularly in high-stakes applications <d-cite key="kolicic2024inherently"></d-cite>.

 Interpretability research offers a promising path to address these challenges.
 Mechanistic interpretability, in particular, seeks to uncover the inner processes of neural networks and explain how specific outputs are generated <d-cite key="saphra2024mechanistic,hastingswoodhouse2024introduction"></d-cite>.
 By applying these techniques to VLMs, researchers can gain valuable insights into how these models represent, process, store, and integrate visual and linguistic information, advancing both theoretical understanding and practical utility.